umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 ### Max collateral utilization

+Definitions:

+- `total_lend(tokenA)`: total amount of tokenA provided to the leverage protocol (including coins marked as a collateral).
+- `supply_utilization(tokenA) = total_borrow(tokenA) / total_lend(tokenA)`.
+It equals 0 if there is no borrow for tokenA.
+It equals 1 if all provided tokenA are borrowed.

-We define a _collateral utilization_ as ratio of lended collateral to total amount of collateral per token.
+We define a _token collateral utilization_ as ratio of borrowed collateral to total amount of collateral of the token.
 Collateral utilization is 0 when there is no borrow of given token collateral.
 It is equal to 1, when all token collateral is borrowed.
 Collateral utilization of token X is growing when lenders withdraw their token X collateral or borrowers take a new loan of token X.
+Observation: for every token `t`: `collateral_utilization(t) <= supply_utilization(t)`.

 High collateral utilization is dangerous for the system: